 IIRInterpolatorin itsInterpolatorslot,Speed = 1,bUseFixedStep = true.
 Wire the previous node's output in.

-The first three nodes handle what point the camera is tracking.
+The three nodes handle what point the camera is tracking.
 They don't touch camera position or rotation yet.

-4. Camera offset¶
+5. Camera offset¶

 Drop a CameraOffset node.
 Set: